RobinvHoof/RobinvHoof/README.md

 ## Projects
 I am currently working on a multitude of different projects.
 Many of these ongoing projects can be found on my [portfolio page](https://robinvanhoof.tech), but here is a small sneak peak of some of my projects:
-- 🎮 Black Sails at Midnight, an innovative hybrid Tower Defence & First Person Shooter game
+- 🎮 Black Sails at Midnight, an innovative hybrid Tower Defence & First Person Shooter game;
 - 🚥 LEDSync, a reactive and submersive LED lighting sollution;
 - 👤 Personal portfolio webpage;

 [And many more](https://robinvanhoof.tech/projects)

 ## Languages